Eyewitness to horror: New York museum opens exhibit of art by Holocaust victims

 “Behind the statistics, and behind the numbers and behind the scenes where we see hundreds of thousands of people in concentration camps, these are actual people who had multi-faceted lives,” Morris said.

 Among them was a 12-year-old girl, Helga Weissova, who brought art supplies with her when she was sent to Terezin Ghetto and concentration camp, about 30 miles (48 km) north of Prague in the Czech Republic, in October 1944.
 Before Weissova was deported from Terezin to Auschwitz, the infamous slave-labor camp in southern Poland, she gave her drawings to her uncle, a fellow prisoner who hid them behind a wall.

 The show features her 1943 work in colored pencil on paper, “Transport Leaving Terezin,” which shows gun-toting guards ushering a huddled group of prisoners carrying suitcases.

 Weissova is now in her 90s and living in Prague, but many of the artists never made it out of the deadly camps.

-Before Peter Loewenstein of Czechoslovakia was deported in 1941 to Terezin and then in 1944 to the notorious Auschwitz camp, he gave 70 drawings to his mother.
-His mother and sister would soon be deported to Auschwitz as well but not before turning over the art to a family friend.
+Peter Loewenstein of Czechoslovakia was deported in 1941 to Terezin.
+He gave the 70 drawings to his mother before he was then deported in 1944 to the notorious Auschwitz camp.

+His mother and sister would soon be deported to Auschwitz as well, but not before turning over the art to a family friend.

 His sister, the only family member who survived the camp, recovered the portfolio after the war, including “Eight Men in Coats with Stars,” a 1944 ink on paper depiction of Jews forced to wear identification badges.

 Equally powerful is a watercolor by Marvin Halye, a member of the 104th Infantry Division of the U.S. Army, who liberated Nordhausen concentration camp in Germany in 1945.

 After seeing the few surviving prisoners tending to thousands of bodies, he rushed to paint “Liberation of Nordhausen, Civilians Covering Corpses.”

 The show, which runs Jan.
 16 through July 5, opens amid a spike in anti-Semitic hate crimes across the United States and particularly in New York City, home to the largest Jewish community outside of Israel.

 Anti-Jewish hate crimes in New York in 2019 were at a 28-year high, according to professor Brian Levin, director of the Center for the Study of Hate and Extremism at California State University, San Bernardino.

 In the most recent attack, a machete-wielding man wounded five people gathered last month for a Hanukkah celebration at a rabbi’s home in the New York City suburb of Monsey.

 Just weeks earlier, a shooting at a kosher supermarket in nearby Jersey City, New Jersey left two Hasidic Jews dead.

 Hate crimes are escalating at a time when many American adults lack basic knowledge of the Holocaust.

 The greatest gaps in understanding are among U.S. millennials - people in their 20s and 30s.
-Two-thirds of them do not know what Auschwitz is, according to a recent survey by the Conference on Jewish Material Claims Against Germany.
+Two-thirds of them do not know what Auschwitz is, said a recent survey by the Conference on Jewish Material Claims Against Germany.

 Reporting by Barbara Goldberg; Editing by Lisa Shumaker